-New Delhi: Delhi Metro Rail Corporation (DMRC) on Monday launched a top up (recharge) facility of Metro Smart Cards through ICICI Bank Business Correspondent Network (Outlets) located across the national capital and NCR region.
+Delhi Metro Rail Corporation (DMRC) today launched top up (recharge) facility of Metro Smart Cards through approximately 800 such ICICI Bank Business Correspondent Network (Outlets), located across the national capital and NCR region.

 A metro statement elaborated the process as part of which a customer will have to provide the Metro Smart Card Number (at the back panel of the card), the recharge amount in cash (minimum is Rs 100 and maximum Rs 3000 at present) and mobile number to the agent at the outlet.